matthewwardcap/read-me-templates/README_Template_Frontend.md

 <details>
 <summary>Feature Flags</summary>
 !!!These can be found in `application.conf` typically under a set called `feature`, `features` or a similar name!!!
+!!!
+Steps for finding feature flag use:
+- Found in @workspace `application.conf` typically under a set called `feature`, `features` or a similar name
-!!!Information for the description can be found by analysing their usage in @workspace under `AppConfig.scala` to find their val/def name.
-Then checking `/controllers` for their usage!!!
+- Analysing their usage under `AppConfig.scala` to find their val/def name
+- Searching this new name for text in files matching it, to analyse how the feature flag is used !!!
 !!!This should follow the format below!!!

 | Feature Flags         | Description                 |